bfosso/SDATA_bio_Desc/README.md

 ### 2. Meta-assembly of unassigned reads
 #### Unassigned data retrieval
-If you want to skip the MetaShot step, just download the unassigned reads available in the **Zenodo** repository by using *zenodo_get*.
+If you have skipped the MetaShot step, just download the unassigned reads available in the **Zenodo** repository by using *zenodo_get*.
 There are two ways to download the files:
 1. retrieve the whole repository:
 ```